 Middle school students at RA face a challenge as a team.

-Kindergarten is a critical year of learning, when children explore the world around them, discover what sparks their curiousity, and discover that learning can be joyful.
+Kindergarten is a critical year of learning, when children explore the world around them, find what sparks their curiosity, and discover that learning can be joyful.
 Learn about how the foundation established in Ridgefield Academy's kindergarten classrooms prepares students for a lifetime of positive learning.